Barbershop: The Next Cut: Plot

 Jalen visits his dad at the shop asking him to cut his hair.
 Calvin obliges and cuts off his dreads.
 They reaffirm they love each other and Calvin tells him to sweep the floor.

 Calvin says that he still loves his city, and he never gave up on it, since it had never given up on him.
 Father and son join Jennifer, Rashad, Terri and the kids.

-During the closing credits, the shop gets an unexpected visit from President Obama (Reggie Brown).
+During the closing credits, the shop gets an unexpected visit from President Obama.
 Eddie volunteers to give the man a haircut after earlier claiming to have cut his hair years ago.
 Visibly nervous, Eddie messes up and accidentally shaves a good part on the back of the President's head.